eginamalaj/CleanCensusDat/README.md

 ## Resulting Dataset

 Final dataset (542,040 cells) was created by cleaning and formatting 80 raw tables (17,782,907 cells) included in this repository.
-Final product is a `censdat.RData` file that will be used for other analysis.
+Final product is a `censdat.RData` file that will be used for other analyses.